Bumzeal/FLIT-PROJECT-1/README.md

 Transaction encoding is the process of converting transactional data into a binary matrix format where rows represent transactions and columns represent unique items.
 Each cell in the matrix indicates whether a particular item was present (1) or absent (0) in a transaction.

+### APRIORI ALGORITHM
+To use the Apriori algorithm for transactional data in Python, you can use the mlxtend library, which provides a convenient implementation of the Apriori algorithm.
+Here's a step-by-step guide: